Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Fundamentals

 Equation (\ref{eq:16}) attributes a volume $\lambda_{T_\mathrm{s}}^{\mathcal{D}}$ to each particle. $\tilde{N}$ such particles form a compact cluster of radius $r_\mathrm{s}$ and given symmetry.
-Relations (\ref{eq:16}) and (\ref{eq:17}) determine $r_\mathrm{s}$ and $T_\mathrm{s}$ as functions of particle mass $m$, and total mass $\tilde{m}_\mathrm{tot}$.
+Equations (\ref{eq:16}) and (\ref{eq:17}) determine $r_\mathrm{s}$ and $T_\mathrm{s}$ as functions of particle mass $m$ and total mass $\tilde{m}_\mathrm{tot}$.
 In cases with $\mathcal{D}_\sigma<D$, the quantity $\tilde{m}_\mathrm{tot}=\tilde{N}m$ is the total mass per unit length or unit area in the directions of translational symmetry.
 It is noteworthy that the scales $r_\mathrm{s}$ and $T_\mathrm{s}$ are equally useful for Fermi-Dirac (FD) clusters \cite{sgcfd}.
-The distinct dependence on particle mass and on total mass spelled out in Appendix~\ref{sec:appb} are an attribute of potential importance in dark matter research.
+The distinct dependences on particle mass and on total mass spelled out in Appendix~\ref{sec:appb} are an attribute of potential importance in DM research.

 With the dimensionless variables thus defined, we set $\hat{z}(\hat{r})\doteq z(r)$ and convert the ODE (\ref{eq:11}) into